seperot/sepe-devblog/src/pages/making-wear-os/index.md

 android:permission="android.permission.BIND_WALLPAPER">
 ```

-Next, we set up the metadata for the watch face and what the watch face example screen will look like on a square and circular screen type.
-The examples are used when the user selects the watch face from the selection screen
+Next, we set up the metadata for the watch face and what the watch face example screen looks like on a square and circular screen type.
+The examples are used when the user selects the watch face from the selection screen.

 ```xml
 <meta-data